TanvirOnGH/AI_workspace/notebooks/readme.md

 Mostly from [camenduru](https://github.com/camenduru) and original (relevant) sources.
 Some own and some forked with custom edits.

-And from github, github gists, gitlab, kaggle, huggingface, Twitter, Reddit, etc.
+And from github, github gists, gitlab, kaggle, huggingface, Twitter, Reddit, Discord etc.

 ## Notable mentions